 KNX is specified on UK commercial projects because one bus carries lighting, HVAC, shading and energy metering — all addressable from the same wall panel, sensor or BMS gateway.

-• HVAC — KNX-to-Modbus and KNX-to-BACnet gateways tie KNX setpoints to fan coil units, VRF/VRV systems and AHU controllers, with room temperature and CO2 sensors publishing to the bus.
+HVAC — KNX-to-Modbus and KNX-to-BACnet gateways tie KNX setpoints to fan coil units, VRF systems and AHU controllers, with room temperature and CO2 sensors publishing to the bus.

-• Blinds and shading — KNX shutter/blind actuators with position feedback, combined with weather sensors to react to glare and overheating.
+Blinds and shading — KNX shutter and blind actuators with position feedback, combined with weather sensors to react to glare and solar gain.

-• Energy metering — KNX meters and CT interfaces publish kWh, A and V data for ESOS/SECR reporting and tenant sub-billing.
+Energy metering — KNX meters and CT interfaces publish kWh, current and voltage data for ESOS and SECR reporting and for tenant sub-billing.

-KNX is one of four protocols a UK electrician routinely encounters on building automation.
-Understanding where each fits — and where they meet — turns a wiring exercise into a coherent system.
+KNX is one of several protocols a UK electrician meets on building automation.
+Knowing where each fits — and where they join — turns a wiring exercise into a coherent system.

-• KNX vs DALI — DALI (BS EN 62386) is a luminaire-level protocol; KNX is a building-level protocol.
-The standard UK pattern is KNX backbone with DALI at the luminaire group, joined by a KNX-DALI gateway.
+KNX and DALI — DALI (BS EN 62386) is a luminaire-level protocol; KNX is a building-level one.
+The standard UK pattern is a KNX backbone with DALI at the luminaire group, joined by a KNX-DALI gateway.
 See our DALI wiring guide.

-• KNX vs BACnet — BACnet (ISO 16484-5) is the dominant BMS protocol for commercial HVAC.
-BACnet is master-driven and object-oriented; KNX is decentralised and telegram-driven.
-They coexist via a KNX-BACnet gateway, KNX handling room-level interaction and BACnet handling plant supervision.
+KNX and BACnet — BACnet (ISO 16484-5) is the dominant BMS protocol for commercial HVAC.
+It is object-oriented and supervisory; KNX is decentralised and telegram-driven.
+They coexist through a KNX-BACnet gateway, with KNX handling room-level interaction and BACnet handling plant.

-• KNX vs Modbus — Modbus RTU (RS-485) and Modbus TCP dominate industrial controls, metering and VFDs.
+KNX and Modbus — Modbus RTU (RS-485) and Modbus TCP dominate industrial controls, metering and variable-speed drives.
 Modbus is master/slave with cyclic polling; KNX is event-driven.
-A KNX-Modbus gateway typically pulls meter data or VFD status into KNX for visualisation or scene logic.
+A KNX-Modbus gateway typically pulls meter or drive data into KNX for visualisation and scene logic.

-KNX backbone + DALI luminaire is the UK commercial default
+KNX backbone plus DALI at the luminaire is the UK commercial default

 For new commercial lighting, the pragmatic pattern is a KNX backbone for switches, sensors and scenes, with DALI-2 drivers in each luminaire group, joined by a KNX-DALI gateway.
 KNX talks to the BMS, DALI talks to the lamps.